gkjohnson/three-mesh-bvh/README.md

     // structure and the index buffer (or lack thereof) is retained.
 This can be used
     // when the existing index layout is important or groups are being used so a
     // single BVH hierarchy can be created to improve performance.
-    // Note: This setting is experimental
+    // Note: This setting is experimental.
     indirect: false,

     // Print out warnings encountered during tree construction.
     verbose: true,

 	// If given, the MeshBVH will be computed for the given range on the geometry.
-		// Default range is { start: 0, count: Infinity }
+	// If not specified, geometry.drawRange is used.
 	range: { start: number, count: number }

 }
 ```